Design World

 It’s been suggested that national security teams from NATO allies and Japan investigate questions related to cybersecurity and implementation of 5G networks (which is practically right around the corner).
 Granted it’s far from being the manifestation of protectionism, taking these necessary steps is essential when addressing China’s stated ambition for their country’s firms to control at least 70 percent of domestic consumption in 10 major industries.
 Should there be a failure to respond decisively, this will further reinforce the present trajectory towards greater protectionism.

-Filed Under: Wireless, Cybersecurity, M2M (machine to machine)
+Filed Under: Cybersecurity, Wireless • 5G and more, M2M (machine to machine)

 Design World Digital Edition